Market Power and Distributed Solar Integration in Microgrids under Limited Regulation: Related works

 \section{Related works}

 The literature on the management of crisis-driven microgrids is scarce.
 The most related existing literature covers the techno-economic evaluation of swarm grids, where investments are the result of the organic addition of capacity to the microgrid by individual players \cite{sheridan2023swarm}.
 In this case, energy management is often an afterthought, as opposed to microgrids that are originally designed to efficiently meet a forecasted demand.
-This type of grid, similar to the ones developing in the Global South, suffer from a lack of regulatory frameworks to efficiently manage the existing assets.
-Another avenue of work tackles feed-in tariff policies as incentives for the installation of rooftop PV systems and trading with the national grid, but they are rarely designed at the microgrid level.
+These swarm grids suffer from a lack of regulatory frameworks to efficiently manage the existing assets.
+Another avenue of work tackles feed-in-tariff policies as incentives for the installation of rooftop PV systems and trading with the national grid, but they are rarely designed at the microgrid level.
 In either case, the issue of microgrid ownership is overlooked, making both techno-economic and regulatory analyses only partially representative of reality.